Careers at YWCA Monterey County

 BBS registration required;

-Minimum 1-year experience providing services in a non-profit setting or similar
+Minimum 1 year experience providing counseling services in a non-profit setting or similar;

 Understanding of parent education and demonstrated success in teaching adults;